-Congress to be held at Park Inn, Telford, TF3 4NA, on 27th/28th April 2019, click here for entry form.
+Congress to be held at Telford Centre Hotel (ex Park Inn), Telford, TF3 4NA, on 27th/28th April 2019, click here for entry form.
 Congress Secretary: Mrs. Judy Mitchell.

 Andrew Robson will be giving a seminar on 31st October 2019.
 Watch this space for details!

 In late 2009 I found a pile of old Staffordshire Bulletins; I had saved them because I had been a Bulletin editor.
 I had also collected some prior to my taking on the job and had 'inherited' some from Freddie Dumbleton (a County stalwart), whose wife, Aleda, knew I would be interested in them.

 So what do you do with a pile of old and faded pages of stuff that no-one is interested in any longer?
 Well if you are a hoarder, a saver, a 'I can't throw those awayer' then you contact somebody on the County committee and ask "If I get them into electronic form will you put them on the County Website?"
 Yes, was the reply.

 So now I, with the help of a scanner, have got them onto the computer.
 Many of them were so badly printed and faded that I had to retype them.
 Some were a mixture of typing and scanning.
 Because I have templates for hand layouts etc, some of the Bulletins have coloured suit symbols and other things that were not part of the original.
 Trying to reproduce the Bulletins in their original state and layouts would have been an even bigger task.